 Concern places education at the heart of development, using it as a key to breaking the poverty cycle, and improving health, nutrition, income and opportunities for all children.
-In 2016, our education programmes supported almost 1.6 million people.
+In 2017, Concern’s education programming supported over 170,000 people directly and 330,000 people indirectly, over 280,000 of the total were female.

 Two key focuses of our work on education are improving literacy – in particular through the Early Grade Reading Assessment (EGRA) tool – and providing a safe and encouraging school environment through the Safe Learning Model.